beignetbytes/tsxlib-rs/README.md

 ```
 assert_eq!(ts.at_idx_of(1), Some(TimeSeriesDataPoint::new(NaiveDateTime::from_timestamp(5,0), 2.0)));
 ```
-Map a function over a TimeSeries
+The library also lets you map a function efficiently over a TimeSeries
 ```
 let result = ts.map(|x| x * 2.0);
 ```
-However, you can also use it as an interator, collect will check for order and reorder if needed but methods named  "unchecked" will not.
+However, you can also use it as an iterator, N.B. collect will check for order and reorder if needed but methods named  "unchecked" will not.
 ```
 let result: TimeSeries<NaiveDateTime,f64> = ts.into_iter().map(|x| TimeSeriesDataPoint::new(x.timestamp,x.value * 2.0)).collect_from_unchecked_iter();
 ```